By: William C. “Bubba” Head, Criminal Defense Attorney Atlanta & Board-Certified DUI attorney Atlanta GA

-This is despite the fact that the State of South Carolina may not have the same law making a school bus driver subject to DUI felony punishment.
+This rule applies, even though the state of South Carolina may not have the same law making a school bus driver subject to DUI felony punishment.
 Drunk driving penalties by state vary, so you must find an attorney who knows the latest DUI punishment for each state.

 On a similar note, over a dozen states in the USA criminalize an implied consent law “DUI refusal,” if (after a lawful arrest) the driver does not agree to submit to the state-administered breathalyzer test or DUI blood test requested.
 If that driver has prior DUI convictions, some states (e.g., North Dakota, Minnesota, and Iowa) may impose felony punishment for the DUI refusal, regardless of whether the driver is later convicted of driving while intoxicated.